nobl9/terraform-n9-export-aws/modules/aws/nobl9/README.md

 Git tag in this repo.
 That way, instead of using the latest version of this module from the master branch, which will change every time you run Terraform, you're using a fixed version of the repo.

 You can find the other parameters in [variables.tf](./variables.tf).
-Every of them has sensible default overwrite when you want to customize naming, tags, etc.
+Every of them has sensible default (or random value), overwrite when you want to customize naming, tags, etc.

 Note the **all outputs** from [outputs.tf](./outputs.tf) has to be passed to [Nobl9 application](http://app.nobl9.com/) during creation of export integration to provide access.